HayaBinsalim/Speech-to-text/README.md

 # Speech-to-text
 # Description
-This project is a speech-to-text converter based on HTML, JavaScript, and PHP.
+This project is a speech-to-text converter that displays the converted text and stores it into the database.

 ## Front end
-The HTML page is what the user will see.
+The ```HTML``` page is responsible for the user interface.
+It is what the user will see.
 It includes a recording button and a textbox below it to show the converted text.
 The cammands below were used to build this page.
 ```
 <!DOCTYPE html>
 <html lang="en">